ThatsVie/atlas-higher_level_programming/javascript-web_scraping/README.md

 ./6-completed_tasks.js https://jsonplaceholder.typicode.com/todos
 ```

-The command is executing a Node.js script named 6-completed_tasks.js, and it's passing the URL https://jsonplaceholder.typicode.com/todos as a command-line argument to the script.
+The command is executing a Node.js script 6-completed_tasks.js, and it's passing the URL https://jsonplaceholder.typicode.com/todos as a command-line argument to the script.

 Upon execution, the script retrieves data from the specified API URL, which is a list of todos.
 It then processes the todos to count the number of completed tasks for each user and prints the results to the console.